jukkahuhtamaki/business-data-analytics/week-01-introduction/PITCHME.md

 * osaamistavoitekuvaus alkaa aina lausekkeella "Opintojakson suoritettuaan opiskelija osaa..."
 * osaamistavoitteiden kuvuksessa käytetään verbejä (Bloomin taksonomia), joista ilmenee vaadittu osaamisen vähimmäistaso. -->

-After completing Business Data Analytics (BDA), the student will be able to ...
+After completing the course, the student knows a core set of BDA approaches and their applications and is able to ...

-* identify main stream of business data and data quality requirements conducive to data-driven culture
+- identify main stream of business data and data quality requirements conducive to data-driven culture |
-* knows a core set of BDA approaches and their applications
-* explain the difference between exploratory, descriptive, predictive, and prescriptive analytics in the context of BDA
+- explain the difference between exploratory, descriptive, predictive, and prescriptive analytics in the context of BDA |
-* apply unsupervised, semi-supervised, and supervised learning to conduct BDA
+- apply unsupervised, semi-supervised, and supervised learning to conduct BDA |
-* utilize visual analytics to share BDA insights to support decision-making
+- utilize visual analytics to share BDA insights to support decision-making |
-* design data-processing pipelines for reproducible BDA
+- design data-processing pipelines for reproducible BDA |

 ---